comicfans/comicfans.github.io/_posts/2023-07-27-debugging-nasty-thread-bug.md

 The Gstreamer threading model at high level looks like this: (IIRC)

-  1. OpenGL has implicit thread local context bind
+  1. OpenGL has implicit thread local context bind,
      A GL control thread is used to call all OpenGL functions, that thread own the OpenGL context, its only responsible is to run callbacks from sending thread.